2012 Wofford Terriers football team

 The 2012 Wofford Terriers football team represented Wofford College in the 2012 NCAA Division I FCS football season.
-They were led by 25th year head coach Mike Ayers and played their home games at Gibbs Stadium.
+They were led by a 25th year head coach Mike Ayers and played their home games at Gibbs Stadium.
 They were a member of the Southern Conference (SoCon).
 They finished the season 9–4, 6–2 in SoCon play to claim a share of the conference championship with Appalachian State and Georgia Southern.
 They received an at-large bid into the FCS Playoffs where they defeated New Hampshire in the second round before falling in the quarterfinals to North Dakota State.